 |A founder member of the Chiltern Model Railway Association|

-This layout was formerly owned by late member, Alistair George, and is now exhibited by other club members in his memory.
+This layout was constructed and owned by a late member, Alistair George, and is now owned by a club member, John Saunders, who is currently exhibiting it in his memory.

 Penpoll Quay is a 7mm ('0' gauge Finescale) layout set in the 1950s.
 Penpoll Quay is a small Cornish quay on the

 River Fowey and gets its name from Penpoll Creek half way between Lostwithiel and Fowey.
 Its position upstream from the major clay port of Fowey means that Penpoll Quay deals only with the smaller coasters involved with the shipping of china

 clay to other parts of the country and the Continent, all the large ocean going vessels being dealt with at Fowey.
 The majority of the clay was loaded into small 5-plank end door wagons and covered by tarpaulins to keep out the rain; the higher quality clay was

 bagged and loaded into vans or, if these were in short supply, into standard opens and sheeted over.
 The cranes on the jetties used grabs to unload the open clay wagons, but these could not completely clear the clay from the wagons so men with shovels

 had to complete the job.
 The vans, loaded with bagged clay, had to be unloaded onto the dockside and the bags put onto a sling which the crane would then

 swing over and into the ship's hold.